 Day 2 in Chicago Itinerary: Lincoln Park, Wrigley Field & Beyond

 Day 2 in Chicago is going to be a day full of exploring Chicago’s famous North Side.
-The North Side is awash with great food options (Chicago loves its food…) as well as awesome sites to see and things to do.
+The North Side is awash with classic Chicago food options (Chicago loves its food…) as well as awesome sites to see and things to do.
 First up is the famous Lincoln Park.

 Start the day with a stroll through Lincoln Park.